 After a drug-fuelled rave in a Brazilian ranch town, one of the teens involved wakes up with more than just a hangover.
 What follows next is the unravelling of a queer and incredibly contagious zombie TV show.
 Pun intended.

-Now, while there are some excellent lesbian series and tv shows on Netflix, there are, of course, some not so great as well.
-But my opinion is just that, my own.
-So you might only find that you love some of these shows.
-It’s worth giving the storylines a read nonetheless.
+Now, while there are some excellent lesbian series on Netflix, there are, in my opinion, some not so great as well.
+But of course, that’s just my opinion, so you might find that you love some of these lesbian Netflix shows.
+So I suggest having a read through the storylines and see if any deserve a spot on your watchlist.

 I’m struggling to decide whether The Sinner is actually good.
 Or if it’s more like a car crash, you can’t turn away from.
 The first series is especially disturbing, and while it features no queer characters there was that awkward scene between two sisters.
 In season two, however, we are introduced to a Black lesbian cop named Heather, who finds herself in a messed up relationship with a lead figure in the case.

 The show has received mixed reviews; however, one thing is constant.
-Supergirls’ lesbian sister is HOT, and so are her various love interests throughout this not-so-great lesbian Netflix series.
+Supergirls’ lesbian sister is HOT, and so are her various love interests throughout this not-so-great lesbian Netflix show.

 Legends of Tomorrow